daramondt/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── environment.yml    <- The conda environment file to reproduce the analysis environment. eg.
+    │                         `conda env create -f environment.yml`
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+    │
+    ├── githubrequirements.txt <- Pip references to github repo's, referred to by both `environment.yml` and `requirements.txt`
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module